FAQ

 How much does it cost?

-In psychoanalysis money holds symbolic significance.
-While the initial consultation has a fixed fee of £60, the ongoing fees and payment arrangements need to be discussed at the start of the work.
-When negotiating a fee, session frequency and personal circumstances (financial or otherwise) will be considered.
-I also reserve a number of hours for low-cost psychotherapy (see below).
-Please note that missed sessions are charged in full unless cancelled at least 24 hours in advance.
+In psychoanalysis, money holds symbolic significance, and the fee is itself part of the work.
+The initial consultation has a fixed fee of £60.
+Ongoing fees and payment arrangements are discussed and agreed at the start of the work, taking into account session frequency and personal circumstances — financial or otherwise.
+A number of hours are also reserved for low-cost psychotherapy (see below).
+Missed sessions are charged in full unless cancelled at least 48 hours in advance.

 Do you offer low-cost psychotherapy?